 Using a 3D model of patients' joints created by a computed tomography (CT) scan, our orthopedic surgeons plan the optimal size and position of the implants.
 With robotic-assisted surgery, recovery is shorter and active adults can return to their physical lifestyles sooner.

-The Joint Replacement Academy
+The Joint Replacement Center

 Within Methodist Hospital Texsan, we have created a special area just for the care of our joint replacement patients.
-The Joint Replacement Academy is a dedicated inpatient center for elective total joint replacement surgery.
+The Joint Replacement Center is a dedicated inpatient center for elective total joint replacement surgery.
 This program offers the latest, most advanced treatment options for knee pain.